Jingbo Liu

 View CV

-According to the Mathematics Genealogy Project, Dr. Liu’s academic lineage within 10 generations is as follows: Carl Friedrich Gauss → Johann Franz Friedrich Encke → Karl Christian Bruhns → Hugo Hans von Seeliger → Gustav Herglotz/Otto Ludwig Hölder → Emil Artin → Nesmith Cornett Ankeny → John Sollion Hsia → Wai Kiu Chan → Jingbo Liu
+According to the Mathematics Genealogy Project, Dr. Liu’s academic lineage within 10 generations is as follows: Carl Friedrich Gauss → Johann Franz Friedrich Encke → Karl Christian Bruhns → Hugo Hans von Seeliger → Gustav Herglotz/Otto Ludwig Hölder → Emil Artin → Nesmith Cornett Ankeny → John Sollion Hsia → Wai Kiu Chan → Jingbo Liu.

-Dr. Liu has taught a broad range of undergraduate mathematics courses in the U.S. at both Wesleyan and A&M–SA, including College Algebra, Pre-Calculus, Differential and Integral Calculus, Discrete Mathematics, Linear Algebra, Mathematical Proofs, Advanced Probability, Modern Algebra, Number Theory, and introductory Lattice Theory.
+Dr. Liu has taught a broad range of undergraduate mathematics courses in the U.S. at both Wesleyan and A&M–San Antonio, including College Algebra, Pre-Calculus, Differential and Integral Calculus, Discrete Mathematics, Linear Algebra, Mathematical Proofs, Advanced Probability, Modern Algebra, Number Theory, and introductory Lattice Theory.
 She is deeply committed to providing high-quality mathematics education and fostering student engagement.

-Committed to excellence in educating, particularly first-generation students, Dr. Liu is dedicated to mentoring rigorous student research projects that produce quality work.
-Five of her undergraduate mentees have presented their research at the Mathematical Association of America (MAA) MathFest in 2021 and 2023, as well as at the American Mathematical Society (AMS)–Pi Mu Epsilon (PME) undergraduate research sessions during the Joint Mathematics Meetings in 2022 and 2024.
+Committed to excellence in educating, particularly first-generation students, Dr. Liu is dedicated to mentoring rigorous student projects that produce quality work.
+Five of her mentees presented their research findings at the Mathematical Association of America (MAA) MathFest undergraduate research sessions (2021, 2023) and the American Mathematical Society (AMS)–Pi Mu Epsilon (PME) undergraduate research sessions at the Joint Mathematics Meetings (2022, 2024).

 Selected Publications: (All publications follow the tradition in mathematics research listing authors on joint work in alphabetical order)

-1. Qi Han and Jingbo Liu.
-A short proof of the lemma of the logarithmic derivative in several complex variables.
-Forthcoming in Complex Analysis and Operator Theory.
-(SCIE)
+2. Qi Han and Jingbo Liu.
+A short proof of the logarithmic derivative lemma in several complex variables.
+Complex Analysis and Operator Theory, 19 (2025), Article 92 (12 Pages).
+(SCIE) https://link.springer.com/article/10.1007/s11785-025-01701-x

-2. Jingbo Liu.
+3. Jingbo Liu.
 An algorithm for g-invariant on unary Hermitian lattices over imaginary quadratic fields.
 Journal of Pure and Applied Algebra, 229 (2025), Article 107916 (11 Pages).
 (SCI) https://www.sciencedirect.com/science/article/pii/S0022404925000556 Additional information can be found at: https://sites.google.com/view/jingbos-number-theory/home-class-4-to-7

-3. Cong Ling, Jingbo Liu, and Andrew Mendelsohn.
+4. Cong Ling, Jingbo Liu, and Andrew Mendelsohn.
 On the spinor genus and the distinguishing lattice isomorphism problem.
 Advances in Cryptology—ASIACRYPT 2024, Part IV, 329–358.
 Proceedings of the International Conference on the Theory and Application of Cryptology and Information Security.
 International Association for Cryptologic Research (IACR).
 Lecture Notes in Computer Science, 15487.
 Springer, Singapore, 2024.
 Rank A (the highest rank) https://link.springer.com/chapter/10.1007/978-981-96-0894-2_11 An interdisciplinary collaborative research on Lattice-based Cryptography supported by rigorous mathematical proofs.

 5. Jingbo Liu. g-invariant on unary Hermitian lattices over imaginary quadratic fields with class number 2 or 3.
 Journal of Algebra, 622 (2023), 636–675.
 (SCI) https://www.sciencedirect.com/science/article/pii/S0021869322005695 Additional information can be found at: https://sites.google.com/view/jingbos-number-theory/home-class-2-or-3